This Sheet Pan Chicken and Asparagus recipe is great for meal prep. It’s baked on one pan and is ready in less than 30 minutes!

-With minimal prep and cleanup, this dish is a lifesaver when you need something healthy and delicious in a hurry.
-Serve it as-is, or pair it with rice, quinoa, or roasted potatoes for a more filling meal!
+With minimal prep and cleanup, this sheet pan chicken and asparagus is a lifesaver when you need something healthy and delicious in a hurry.
+I love serving it with roasted potatoes for a more filling meal and I always have leftovers for lunch the next day.

 Why you’ll love this recipe

-- Easy & fast: This is a one-pan meal that’s ready in under 30 minutes!
+- Easy & fast: This is a one-pan meal that’s ready in under 30 minutes with minimal clean up!

 - Healthy & versatile: You’ve got your lean protein, starch and vegetable, plus options to customize.